kikkipedia/gayflixMovie/README.md

-# gayflixMovie
+# gayflix cinema booking system

 Cinema booking app.
-School project made in 2019 using React, .NET and MySQL
+This was a school project made in 2019 using React, .NET and MySQL